shamanec/GADS/docs/devices-setup.md

 ### Known limitations
 1. It is not possible to execute **driver.executeScript("mobile: startPerfRecord")** with Appium to record application performance since Xcode tools are not available.
-2. Anything else that might need Instruments and any other Xcode exclusive tools
+2. Anything else that might need Instruments and any other Xcode/OSX exclusive tools

 ### Prepare WebDriverAgent file